4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 **EXTRA INFO** : The customize screen has several car modification options as you can see in the GIF.
 As of now, only the car model as well as color can be changed.

 I could finish customize screen today and accomplish most of the part for actual gameplay (still incomplete).
 I couldn't work on designing the race tracks, so I'll continue with it the next day.

+## July 2

+**TODAY'S TASKS**

+- Work on main gameplay.
+- Design three race tracks.
+- Try to integrate one button and a potentiometer to move the car forward and steer, respectively.